brettbeeson/tmv/README.md

 - `pijuice_cli` to get settings

 ### Start Camera
-- `sudo tmv-switch-robot auto on` to set camera to auto, and uploads to on
+- `sudo tmv-control auto on` to set camera to auto, and uploads to on
 - `journalctl -f -u 'tmv*'` to check logs in operation

-### Server
+## Server
 Tested on Ubuntu 18, but likely to work on most linux.
 It converts photos to videos and optionally stores them.
 - Install [Minio](https://minio.io) to store your images.
 You could use any s3 server either local or remote (e.g. AWS)
 - (Typically you'll store at /var/s3/my.tmv.bucket)